YellowApple/p6-GLFW/README.md

-# GLFW Perl 6 Wrapper
+# GLFW ~~Perl 6~~ Raku Wrapper

 Very much a work in progress.
 Thoroughly untested.
 Use at your own risk.

 ## ...But Why?

-I wanted to learn Perl 6, and I wanted to learn GLFW.
+I wanted to learn ~~Perl 6~~ Raku, and I wanted to learn GLFW.
 Both are still in progress.

 ## How complete is it?

-Well, the full GLFW API is (as far as I can tell) implemented, and most things are wrapped up in classes to provide a nice Perlish object-oriented interface.
+Well, the full GLFW API is (as far as I can tell) implemented, and most things are wrapped up in classes to provide a nice ~~Perlish~~ Rakuish object-oriented interface.
 However...

 ## How correct is it?